gauravleo40/Data-Science-Content-for-beginners/Python Programming/02 Anaconda Installation for Offline IDE.md

 ---

-## 📦 What Makes Anaconda Ideal for Beginners?
+## 📦 What makes Anaconda ideal for beginners?

 - 👶 Easy to use with a clean web interface (Jupyter Notebook)
 - 📊 Comes with tools used in real-world jobs (Pandas, NumPy, Matplotlib, etc.)